neiltranterralogic/roku_builder/README.md

     $ roku --profile stats

-If you want to see more information about each node you can monitor the profile log (See Monitoring Logs above) and enter teh following command:
+If you want to see more information about each node you can monitor the profile log (See Monitoring Logs above) and enter the following command:

     $ sgnodes all